TadasBaltrusaitis/CLM-framework/Readme.txt

 For Windows this software comes prepackaged with all the necessary binaries and dll's for compilation of the project, you still need to compile it in order to run it.
-You don't need to download anything additional, just open "CLM_framework_vs2012.sln" using Visual Studio 2012 (or "CLM_framework.sln" using Visual Studio 2010, however 2012 version is more thoroughly tested) and compile the code.
-The project was built and tested on Visual Studio 2010 and 2012 (can't guarantee compatibility with other versions).
-Code was tested on Windows Vista, Windows 7 and Windows 8, Windows Server 2008 can't guarantee compatibility with other Windows versions.
-NOTE be sure to run the project without debugger attached and in Release mode for speed (if running from Visual Studio), this can be done by using CTRL + F5 instead of F5, this can mean the difference between running at 5fps and 30fps on 320x240px videos.
+You don't need to download anything additional, just open "OpenFace.sln" using Visual Studio 2015 and compile the code.
+The project was built and tested on Visual Studio 2015 (can't guarantee compatibility with other versions).
+Code was tested on Windows Vista, Windows 7 and Windows 8, Windows Server 2008 can't guarantee compatibility with other Windows versions (but in theory it should work).
+NOTE be sure to run the project without debugger attached and in Release mode for speed (if running from Visual Studio).
+To run without debugger attach use CTRL + F5 instead of F5.
+To change from Debug mode to Release mode select Release from drop down menu in the toolbar.
+This can mean the difference between running at 5fps and 30fps on 320x240px videos.
+I also found that the x64 version seems to run faster on most machines.

 For Unix based systems and different compilers, I included Cmake files for cross-platform and cross-IDE support.
 For running the code on Ubuntu please see readme-ubuntu.txt.